neozero86/monitor_nicehash_rigs/README.md

 # Rigs monitor
 ## Description
-Python monitor to check status and solve problems of your rigs.
-Currently working with Nicehash and Minerstat.
+Python monitor to check the status of your rigs and solves multiple problems.
+Currently works with Nicehash and Minerstat.
 You can set the solutions that you want for a specific problem:
-Example: if vram is high, restart the mining program.
-If it doesn't work, restart the rig.
-If it doesn't work open an issue to send an email to a Human.
+Example: if vram is high, restarts the mining program.
+If that doesn't work, the rig is restarted.
+If it still doesn't work an issue is opened and an email is sent to a Human.
-The main idea is avoid the human intervention if possible
+The main idea is to avoid human intervention if possible

 ## Prerequisites:
-Python 3.10 (I didn't test it with previous versions, but it could work)
+Python 3.10 (I didn't test it with previous versions, but it may work)

 ## Instalation
 1) Clone the repo